-2012: Saw action in 13 games and started four contests.
-Finished the season with 31 tackles, five for loss.
-Notched 14 tackles in a three-game span from Sept.
-15 through Sept.
-29. Finished the season with at least one tackle in six of the final seven games.
-Tallied a career-high seven stops, including a career-high two tackles for loss, in his first career start at Army (9-15).
-Recorded four tackles, all solo, and a tackle for loss against Kansas (9-22).
-Made three tackles against Central Michigan (9-29).
-Accounted for four tackles at Western Michigan (10-27) and against UMass (11-3).
+2012 • Saw action in 13 games and started four at middle linebacker. • Finished with 31 tackles, five for loss. • Notched 14 tackles in a three-game span from Sept.
+15 to Sept.
+29. • Tallied a season high seven stops, and had two tackles for loss, in his first career start at Army (9-15). • Accounted for four tackles in back-to-back games at Western Michigan (10-27) and against UMass (11-3).